opendocsg/slw-judgments-backfill/2014_SGHC_7/report.md

  Subject to subsection (2), if at one trial a person is convicted and sentenced to imprisonment for at least 3 distinct offences, the court before which he is convicted must order the sentences for at least 2 of those offences to run consecutively.

 92     In deciding the number of terms of imprisonment to run consecutively, I have to ensure that the total punishment does not have a crushing effect.
-In _Maideen Pillai v Public Prosecutor_ [1995] 3 SLR(R) 706 at [11], it is stated:
+In _Maideen Pillai v Public Prosecutor_ <span class="citation">[1995] 3 SLR(R) 706</span> at [11], it is stated:

  Of course, the sentencing court will bear in mind at all times the second limb of the totality principle, that is, the need to avoid an aggregate sentence so harsh as to be ‘crushing’ in its